Code of Conduct

 1. Inappropriate topics

-1. It is not okay to promote illegal or damaging topics including but not limited to gambling, drug use, self-harm, crypto scams and the like
+- It is not okay to promote illegal or damaging topics including but not limited to gambling, drug use, self-harm, crypto scams, and the like.

-2. Some of these can be discussed in the appropriate locations but this is a game and generally not a place for sharing these topics
+- Some of these can be discussed in the appropriate locations, but this is a game and generally not a place for sharing these topics.

 2. Discrimination

-1. Discriminating against someone for who/what they are is not acceptable, discrimination can take the form of speech but also actions (e.g. kicking them from games)
+- Discriminating against someone for who/what they are is not acceptable.
+Discrimination can take the form of speech but also actions (e.g. kicking them from games).

-3. Abuse especially on the grounds or context of sexism, racism, homophobia, disability, religion, ancestry and similar is never acceptable
+- Abuse especially on the grounds or context of gender, race, sexual orientation, disability, religion, ancestry, nationality, and similar is never acceptable.

 3. Offensive names

-1. Nicknames and clan tags must not be offensive or inappropriate
+- Nicknames and clan tags must not be offensive, inappropriate or contain politically charged phrases.

-2. Impersonation of other players and real-life figures is also forbidden
+- Impersonation of other players and real-life figures is also forbidden.

-3. An account which doesn't abide by this rule will be suspended until it gets renamed
+- An account which doesn't abide by this rule will be suspended until it gets renamed.

 4. Griefing

-1. Griefing or actively working against your team is against the rules
+- Griefing or actively working against your team is against the rules.

-2. Examples of griefing include teamkilling, purposefully hurting/imprisoning, capturing or reclaiming allied units without consent or consistently throwing games with the intent to deny other team members a potential win
+- Examples of griefing include teamkilling, purposefully hurting/imprisoning, capturing or reclaiming allied units without consent or consistently throwing games with the intent to deny other team members a potential win.

 5. Unfair Advantages

-1. Custom widgets used on public servers must be made publicly available, we have a section on the discord specifically for it - #widget-downloads
+- Custom widgets used on public servers must be made publicly available on the offical BAR discord channel #widgets.

-2. Purposefully passing on consequential information to a game in progress via things like spectator mode (we understand mistakes happen occasionally) is obviously a form of cheating
+- Purposefully passing on consequential information to a game in progress via things like spectator chat (we understand mistakes happen occasionally) is obviously a form of cheating.

-3. Exploiting bugs, hacking or spec cheating (second account to view the game as a spectator) can result in swifter and more stringent responses than the above items
+- Exploiting bugs, hacking or spec cheating (second account to view the game as a spectator) can result in swifter and more stringent responses than the above items.

 6. Communications abuse

-1. Abuse of the ping or draw functions to obscure teammate’s view is abuse
+- Use of the ping or draw functions to obscure a teammate’s view is an abuse of those tools.

-2. Inappropriate drawings (hate-symbols and such) are also communications abuse
+- Inappropriate drawings (hate-symbols, sexual or obscene imagery and such) are also communications abuse.

-3. This includes flooding/spamming chat or calling repeated (pointless) votes
+- This includes flooding/spamming chat or calling repeated (pointless) votes.

-4. Repeatedly joining rooms when asked to leave (e.g. by a closed group of friends who want to play together) is also not acceptable
+- Repeatedly joining rooms when asked to leave (e.g. by a closed group of friends who want to play together) is also not acceptable.

-1. False or intentionally erroneous reports can result in loss of your ability to submit reports
+- False or intentionally erroneous reports can result in loss of your ability to submit reports.

-2. Trying to misrepresent the rules, especially to newer players is not acceptable
+- Misrepresenting the rules, especially to newer players, is not acceptable.

 Section C - Unacceptable behavior